 Creature — Dragon

-Whenever a dragon you control attacks, put a 6/6 red Dragon creature token with flying onto the battlefield.
+Whenever a dragon you control attacks, create a 6/6 red Dragon creature token with flying.

 Utvara Hellkite Discussion